 Bachelor of Science (BS)

 Management Information Systems

 Business Intelligence (BI), defined here as the creation and use of meaningful business information for management, has over the last 20 years shown over and over again its value to professional industry.
 The prevalence of BI has also demonstrated that a new brand of worker is needed to take advantage of the sophisticated tools available to modern industry.
 Evidence suggests modern universities have struggled to educate professionals on the tremendous impact BI can have on an organization if used properly.
 This work is a step in an endeavor to bridge that educational gap and generate an educational strategic advantage by providing a module to be used in current information systems courses.

 Hemsley, Landon M., "Business Intelligence Tools in a Developmental Environment: An Academic Module" (2011).
-Undergraduate Honors Theses.
-Paper 113.
+Undergraduate Honors Capstone Projects.
+113.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .